Legal Rights and Duties of Landlords and Tenants in Leasing

 • (e) the defect is one of which the lessee is not aware, and

-• (f) The defect is such as the lessee could not with ordinary care discover.
+• (f) The defect is such that the lessee could not, with ordinary care, discover.

 If any of these factors is not present, the lessee cannot claim that the lessor has committed a breach of the obligation under this clause.